pepkit/pepspec/docs/looper/tutorial/compute-settings.md

     pipeline/count_lines.sh {sample.file_path}
 ```

-The `command_template`, after populating the variable for the first sample, becomes `pipeline/count_lines.sh data/mexico.txt ` -- the line higlighted in the submission script.
+The `command_template`, after populating the variable for the first sample, becomes `pipeline/count_lines.sh data/mexico.txt ` -- the line highlighted in the submission script.

 But where is the rest of the submission script coming from?
 It's not hard coded looper boilerplate -- this is actually coming from a different template that can be configured with divvy.
 It's called the *submission template*, and what we're seeing here is the default submission template divvy uses when nothing else is specified.